ShahimTBG/hello-world/README.md

 # hello-world

-This is the hello world repository
+This is the Hello World repository

+### Three Things I Like About Me
+- I am confident
+- I am strong
+- I am determined